ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ---
 layout: ballerina-left-nav-pages-swanlake
 title: Writing Tests
 description: Learn how to use Ballerina's built-in test framework to write tests.
 The test framework provides a set of annotations and assertions to help write and run tests.
 keywords: ballerina, programming language, testing
 permalink: /swan-lake/learn/testing-ballerina-code/writing-tests/
 active: writing-tests
-ntro: The sections below include information about writing tests in Ballerina.
+intro: The sections below include information about writing tests in Ballerina.
 redirect_from:
   - /swan-lake/learn/testing-ballerina-code/writing-tests
 ---